inrupt/solid-react-sdk/README.md

 ## Release Timeline

 We follow an iterative release pattern, and will have scheduled releases every two weeks.
-Releases may be a combination of new components or improvements or fixes to existing components.
+Releases may include new components, as well as improvements or fixes to existing ones.

 Date | Targeted for Release | Notes
 -----|-----|-----